damiandobrowolski13/Quantum-Machine-Learning/README.md

 # Quantum-Machine-Learning
-A presentation on the applications of quantum computing to AI neural networks.
+A presentation on the applications of quantum computing to neural networks.

 I investigated the applications of quantum computing to machine learning.